Jamil997/linear_regression/README.md

 - The model is well-defined and interpretable, but potential overfitting needs to be addressed.
 - Residual diagnostics suggest the model adheres closely to assumptions, with minor issues related to heteroscedasticity.

 ---

-## Future Work
-1. Explore transformations or weighted regression to address heteroscedasticity.
-2. Conduct cross-validation to assess generalizability and detect overfitting.
-3. Investigate additional predictors or interaction terms to improve the model's robustness.

----